mglaman/drupalorg-issue-tracker/README.md

 Reading a makefile doesn't exactly highlight all of your patches and their status.
 Also, if you're building a product, you're going to want to track important issues that will affect your development.

+## Use it!

+Currently this app is not on the Chrome Web Store.
+To get it running you'll need to load it as an unpacked extension.

+* Visit the Extensions page (chrome://extensions/).
+* Load unpacked Extension
+* Point file browser to /path/to/drupalorg-issue-tracker/app
+  * Key is to point to the "app" folder, could do "dist", but "app" is like HEAD
+* Launch!

 Icons from the [Iconza Circle Social](https://www.iconfinder.com/iconsets/iconza-circle-social) icon set